 What is available?

 Scanned images of selected West Virginia wireline logs are available online.
 The images are TIFF files, named by API number, and downloadable directly from the Survey's web server or through the Survey's well-based data system, "pipeline-plus" and "pipeline."
-To date, logs have been scanned for approximately 24,000 wells from the WVGES log library of approximately 25,000 wells.
-Additional logs are being scanned daily and made publicly available weekly.
-Log scanning and distribution are accomplished with assistance from external sources.
-The West Virginia Geological and Economic Survey (WVGES) gratefully acknowledges that its primary funding for this project comes through the US Department of Energy's (DOE) Office of Fossil Energy through the National Energy Technology Laboratory (NETL) via contract number: DE-FC26-05NT42661.
+To date, logs have been scanned for approximately 25,000 wells.
+The West Virginia Geological and Economic Survey (WVGES) gratefully acknowledges that its primary funding for this project came through the US Department of Energy's (DOE) Office of Fossil Energy through the National Energy Technology Laboratory (NETL) via contract number: DE-FC26-05NT42661.
 WVGES also appreciates assistance from various oil and gas companies.

 How do I get the images?